Illal Osumanu

-Abdul Illal Osumanu (born 20 August 1996) is a Ghanaian footballer who last played as a defender for Union Omaha in USL League One.
+Abdul Illal Osumanu (born 20 August 1996) is a Ghanaian footballer who plays as a defender for Pittsburgh Riverhounds in the USL Championship.

 Career

 College and amateur career

 Osumanu first attended and played for the Charleston Golden Eagles in 2016.
 While there he was an instrumental player in a team that won an MEC Championship and played in the NCAA Division II Men's Soccer Championship, overall he made 17 appearances and scored one goal for the team.
 After his freshman season, he transferred to NCAA Division I school, the Marshall Thundering Herd, a team 45 minutes away from Charleston, West Virginia in Huntington, West Virginia.
 During his three years at Marshall University, Osumanu played in 59 games and scored two goals.
 During his senior season, he was an instrumental piece in a historic Marshall side that won the 2019 Conference USA Men's Soccer Tournament and made it to NCAA Division I Men's Soccer Tournament for the first time.

 While playing in college, Osumanu further played for two teams in USL League Two, these teams were the West Virginia Chaos, now known as West Virginia Alliance FC, and the Michigan Bucks, now known as the Flint City Bucks.
 He made a total of 17 appearances for the Chaos, while making a further 9 appearances for the Bucks.